James Lovelock: Climate

-One thing that being a scientist has taught me is that you can never be certain about anything.
-You never know the truth.
-You can only approach it and hope to get a bit nearer to it each time.
-You iterate towards the truth.
-You don't know it.

-He criticised environmentalists for treating global warming like a religion.

-It just so happens that the green religion is now taking over from the Christian religion.

-I don't think people have noticed that, but it's got all the sort of terms that religions use ...
-The greens use guilt.
-That just shows how religious greens are.
-You can't win people round by saying they are guilty for putting (carbon dioxide) in the air.

-In this 2012 MSNBC article, Lovelock is quoted as saying:

-The problem is we don't know what the climate is doing.
-We thought we knew 20 years ago.
-That led to some alarmist books – mine included – because it looked clear-cut, but it hasn't happened.

-The climate is doing its usual tricks.
-There's nothing much really happening yet.
-We were supposed to be halfway toward a frying world now.

-The world has not warmed up very much since the millennium.
-Twelve years is a reasonable time ... it (the temperature) has stayed almost constant, whereas it should have been rising – carbon dioxide is rising, no question about that.
+In a 2012 MSNBC article, Lovelock stated that climate alarmism in the 1990s had resulted from scientists' overconfidence, during that decade, that global warming would occur at a high rate and result in a "frying world"; between 2000 and 2012 global temperatures stayed mostly the same, though carbon dioxide levels increased.
 In a follow-up interview also in 2012, Lovelock stated his support for natural gas; he favoured fracking as a low-polluting alternative to coal.
 He opposed the concept of "sustainable development", where modern economies might be powered by wind turbines, calling it meaningless drivel.
 He kept a poster of a wind turbine to remind himself how much he detested them.

 In Novacene (2019), Lovelock proposed that benevolent superintelligence may take over and save the ecosystem and stated that the machines would need to keep organic life around to keep the planet's temperature habitable for electronic life.
 On the other hand, if instead life becomes entirely electronic, "so be it: we played our part and newer, younger actors are already appearing on stage".